-On New North Road, crashes involving general vehicles are mainly around intersections with red light running (not stopping at red traffic lights), failure to stop and give way and poor choices being common crash causes.
-Many high-risk intersections along the New North Road corridor also have slip lanes allowing ‘free’ turns to general vehicles, increasing the risk to vulnerable road users in these locations.
+On New North Road, crashes involving general vehicles are mainly around intersections with red-light running (not stopping at red traffic lights), failure to stop and give way and poor choices being common crash causes.
+Many high-risk intersections along the New North Road corridor also have slip lanes allowing ‘free’ turn to general vehicles, increasing the risk to vulnerable road users in these locations.
 Vulnerable road users are people walking or cycling, or people who are not in vehicles.

 Forty-eight death and serious injury crashes (two fatalities and 43 serious injuries) have occurred along the corridor between 2014-2018.

 Approximately 40% of the New North Road corridor is identified as a high-risk corridor based on the 2014-2018 crash history.